About

 Thank You!

-*First Responders Foundation http://www.1strt.or
+*First Responders Foundation http://www.1strt.org

 Inclusion:

 FCTRT is committed to making a difference in the lives of our members and our community by addressing the wounds of trauma.
-This commitment is affirmed in our strategic plan which has diversity, equality and inclusion at its core.
+This commitment is affirmed in our strategic plan, which has diversity, equality and inclusion at its core.
 Let us reach out to one another and heal the wounds of historic and present-day trauma.

 What is a Trauma Response Team?